cgreenhalgh/daoplayer/docs/fileformat.md

 - `lat` - latitude, degrees (float)
 - `lng` - longitude, degrees (float)
 - `nearDistance` - how far from waypoint is 'near', metres (float, default provisionally 15m, may change)
-- `origin` - whether to use waypoint as coordinate system origin, boolean (default false)
+- `origin` - whether to use waypoint as coordinate system origin, boolean (default false) (an arbitrary waypoint is used as origin if none is specified)
 - `title` - descriptive, for human consumption only (string, optional)
 - `description` - descriptive, for human consumption only (string, optional) (future: polyline or other geometry)